Get ready to vote: ASU student government answers your voting questions

 In Leveque’s opinion, the lack of motivation to vote, the lack of education on the running candidates and limited time are three of the main factors that keep students from voting.
 However, USG is actively working to combat these factors with things like on-campus ballot centers and lunches with state senators during ASU Day at the state capitol.

-Taking the time to answer some of the common questions students have about registering to vote, Leveque said ASU’s student government wants to help educate students so there are no excuses not to register.
+Taking the time to answer some of the common questions students have about registering to vote, Leveque said ASU’s student government wants to help educate students so there are no excuses not to register if they are eligible.

 “Not necessarily, though depending on your state, you may need to present an official document with your name and current address on it.
 If your address has changed, you may need to provide your polling location with documentation that verifies your change of address.
 In most states, this documentation can be a utility bill or paycheck with your current address on it.”